Mohammad-Rahmati/Application_Insights_Demo/README.md

         response_message = ""
         if name:
             response_message = f"Hello, {name}.
-This HTTP triggered function executed successfully."
+This HTTP triggered function executed successfully." blob_client.upload_blob(f"Hello, {name}", overwrite=True)
-            # Writing the name to the blob, consider using append blob for continuous data addition
-            blob_client.upload_blob(f"Hello, {name}", overwrite=True)
         else:
             response_message = "This HTTP triggered function executed successfully.
-Pass a name in the query string or in the request body for a personalized response."
+Pass a name in the query string or in the request body for a personalized response." blob_client.upload_blob("Request received but no name provided", overwrite=True)
-            # Write a default message if no name is provided
-            blob_client.upload_blob("Request received but no name provided", overwrite=True)

         return func.HttpResponse(response_message, status_code=200)